-As the university prepared to resume on-campus operations, the Division produced a comprehensive plan for the gradual, safe, and secure ramp-up of in-person research activities, which includes both the restart of research activities that were halted and the expansion of research activities that were slowed.
+After the university began to resume some level of on-campus operations in summer 2020, the Division produced a comprehensive plan for the gradual, safe, and secure ramp-up of in-person research activities, which includes both the restart of research activities that were halted and the expansion of research activities that were slowed.
 In consultation with the academic colleges and associate deans for research, the Division has prepared written guidance for the safe practice of laboratory research, safe practices within the field, and safe practices for human subjects research.
-Required documents must be completed in order for Principal Investigators to restart their research, with the understanding that the process involves three steps.
-The first step included up to 30% of the research faculty starting.
-The second step will expand to include 50-70% of research faculty.
-During Step Three, all other research and scholarly activity, as approved by Department Chairs and Deans, and with appropriate standard operating procedures for safe practices in place, may be allowed on campus following a staggered approach.
-Details of their guidelines and expectations are provided in the Appendix to this document.
+Required documents must be completed for Principal Investigators to restart their research, with the understanding that the process involves three steps.
+The first step included up to 30 percent of the research faculty starting.
+The second step will expand to include 50-70 percent of research faculty.
+During the final step, all other research and scholarly activity, as approved by Department Chairs and Deans, and with appropriate standard operating procedures for safe practices in place, may be allowed on campus following a staggered approach.